State Issues

 • Nevada* – $327,000 in ARPA and TANF funds (2021-2022)

-*States that do not include state funding in a budget or legislation are not linked.
+*States that do not invest state funding explicitly in a budget or legislation are not linked.

 Direct Assistance to Families

 States can make diapers more affordable and available to families in need by providing direct assistance.
 This may come in the form of a voucher for diapers, an additional allowance for families as part of a work support program, or distributing diapers directly, through a diaper bank or other diaper distribution program.
 Such efforts are generally very targeted, in part because of limited state budgets.
-Currently California, New York, and Washington provide direct assistance to families.
+Currently, California and Washington provide direct assistance to families.
+In addition, in July 2024, New Jersey passed legislation to establish a one year pilot program to provide direct assistance to Work First New Jersey participants.

 TANF Family Caps